mnoorenberghe/webtrees-facebook/README.md

   approval is required for new accounts, the administrator can delete the new account and link the existing account to the user's Facebook account.
 The administrator can also link existing users to their Facebook accounts in advance (where possible) to avoid this situation.
+* There is no comment field during registration with a Facebook account.